open-ortho/lectures/README.md

 * Slide content are in the [index.html](./index.html) file.
 Add and remove slides by adding and removing `<section>` tags.
 * Slide configuration is also in the [index.html](./index.html) file.
 * The framework is in the [dist](./dist) and [plugin](./plugin) folders.
+* Run `./serve.py`
-* Vie the changes by opening the `index.html` file with your browser.
+* View the changes by opening the `http://127.0.0.1:54385/lectures/` file with your browser.

+NB: the web server is only there because using absolute paths for common libraries like common.js is the easiest way to deal with using them from different locations.
+Then the absolute pahts would not work locally for development.
+Hence the development server.

 ### Adding QR Codes

 1. Install `qrencode` with `apt`, `yum`, `brew`, ...
-2. `qrencode -t SVG -o ./presentations/mypresentation_url_qrcode.svg "https://open-ortho.org/"`
+2. `qrencode -t SVG -o ./slides/mypresentation_url_qrcode.svg "https://open-ortho.org/"`

 ## Deployment